-Most fans are very familiar with the “Monday Night Wars” that pitted WCW vs WWE in the mid-’90s through 2001 but what often gets overlooked is one of the most pivotal times in the history of the sport where betrayal, disloyalty, and mob tactics ran rampant in The Battle for Atlanta.
+Most fans are very familiar with the “Monday Night Wars” that pitted WCW versus WWE in the mid-’90s through 2001 but what often gets overlooked is one of the most pivotal times in the history of the sport where betrayal, disloyalty, and mob tactics ran rampant in The Battle for Atlanta.

 To this day, fans and wrestling historians speculate how wrestling would be today if Ted Turner’s WCW would’ve come out the victor instead of collapsing from within.
 WWE was trounced 83 weeks in a row in the ratings by Teddy’s company and had Vince McMahon scrambling for solutions for almost two years until the Steve Austin angle kicked into high gear.
 To the victor went the spoils.
 After WCW closed, WWE bought the rights and is now inarguably the largest wrestling/sports entertainment company in the world.

 “The NWA was going to take it all.
 What they wanted to do was push Ann Gunkel out and steal the territory.
-If anybody says anything different, they’re either a liar or they don’t know what they’re talking about.”
+If anybody says anything different, they’re either a liar, or they don’t know what they’re talking about.”

 Ray Gunkel was considered Atlanta’s top babyface in the 1960s and lead a resurgence of popularity of the sport in a territory that was struggling before his arrival.
-He tragically died after a match with Ox Baker in Savannah, Georgia on August 1st, 1972 when suffering heart trauma after receiving a combination of stiff forearm shots to the chest area.
+He tragically died after a match with Ox Baker in Savannah, Georgia, on August 1st, 1972, when suffering heart trauma after receiving a combination of stiff forearm shots to the chest area.
 Ray had been diagnosed with arteriosclerosis (hardening and plaque build-up in the arteries) before that.
 He had just taken a shower and was toweling himself off while talking to promoter Aaron Newman at the time of his death.

 When Buddy Fuller (son of promoter Roy Welch) came into Atlanta, he and Gunkel formed a tag team that lasted, off and on, for eight years.
 In the ring, they were quite popular with the wrestling fans, but when it came to business decisions, it was said that Ray always kept a close eye on Fuller.
 As a matter of fact, the word is that by the time Ray died, he and Fuller were not even on speaking terms, despite the appearance in public of being best friends and partners.

-Gunkel had become a minority owner of the Georgia territory with 41% with business partner Don McIntyre owning the same percentage until Don decided to sell his share to Buddy Fuller.
-Paul Jones (not “Number 1” Paul Jones) owned the rest which is calculated at around 10-13%.
+Gunkel had become a minority owner of the Georgia territory, with 41% with business partner Don McIntyre owning the same percentage until Don decided to sell his share to Buddy Fuller.
+Paul Jones (not “Number 1” Paul Jones) owned the rest, which is calculated at around 10-13%.
 Paul Jones was the “front” of the operation but was more of the PR guy.
-Unfortunately, Gunkel and Fuller did not get along outside of the ring and this seemed to bleed into not wanting Ann to be involved, once Ray died.
+Unfortunately, Gunkel and Fuller did not get along outside of the ring, and this seemed to bleed into not wanting Ann to be involved once Ray died.

 The powerplay and conspiracy to rob Ann Gunkel of what was rightfully hers